 Woodrow High House is nestled at the edge of The Chilterns down a pretty, unassuming country lane.
 Pheasants stalk the front drive.

 The approach to this 17th century manor house might be sleepy and rural but as I get closer it's a positive hive of activity.
 A coach load of excitable, Year 6 children are saying goodbye to a small team of young outdoor instructors.
-A delivery driver is attempting to get through the throng and I've just turned up to meet the team and find out how Rohan customer donations of outdoor gear help to support London Youth.
+A delivery driver is attempting to get through the throng and I've just turned up to meet the team and find out how Rohan customer donations of outdoor kit help to support London Youth.

 I'm led by Andrea Edwards, a brilliant and devoted Development Leader whom centres like this must rely heavily on.
 We walk through to a panelled drawing room filled with Formica tables and very soon 8 young Outdoor Instructor trainees pour in to meet me.
 Some are cheeky, some are shy - they are all just 18.